Compiled by: Wes Porak and John Cimbaro

 Located adjacent to the City of Kissimmee in central Florida, the 18,810-acre West Lake Tohopekaliga is well known throughout the angling community for producing excellent fishing as well as trophy largemouth bass.
 The lake continues to provide anglers with a diverse plant community for which to try their luck and also affords fish a wide variety of optimum habitat to utilize.
-Bass anglers fishing Lake Tohopekaliga in 2013 have reported excellent catches of fish with several trophy fish being caught.
-Results from angler surveys conducted from August through November 2013 indicated bass anglers once again experienced an exceptional catch success rate of 0.96 fish/hr, which is well above the average for many other lakes monitored within the state.
-The 2013 catch success estimate signified the sixth year in a row that angler success had been estimated to be 0.64 fish/hr or higher, indicating continued excellence in bass fishing on the lake.
+Bass anglers fishing Lake Tohopekaliga in 2014 have reported excellent catches of fish with several trophy fish being caught.
+Results from angler surveys conducted from August through November 2014 indicated bass anglers once again experienced an exceptional catch success rate of 0.75 fish/hr, which is well above the average for many other lakes monitored within the state.
+The 2014 catch success estimate signified the seventh year in a row that angler success had been estimated to be 0.64 fish/hr or higher, indicating continued excellence in bass fishing on the lake.
 Based on the reputation of outstanding bass fishing, bass tournament directors annually select Lake Tohopekaliga as “must go to” water body for their respective clubs and tournament trails.

 The majority of anglers targeting trophy bass use live bait (golden shiners) during late winter/early spring.
 Anglers typically have good success fishing with shiners inshore near native vegetation or topped-out hydrilla.
 Plastic baits (worms, crawfish and lizards) flipped or pitched along either grass edges, hydrilla or bulrush will also account for some quality-sized bass.
 Spinnerbaits, plastic frog imitations, soft jerkbaits and chugging baits can also be very productive.
 Both Texas- and Carolina-rigged plastic worms, rattling crankbaits, buzz-baits and chugging baits are proven lures during warmer months of the year.
 Also, schooling activity by bass can usually be observed during warm months and can provide anglers with some fast action on topwater baits and lipless crankbaits.